 The Powerlinez is located off Torne Valley Road, accessible from Exit 15A off I-87.

-Please do not park directly at the trailhead or anywhere on Torne Brook Road (different from Torne Valley Road) – parking here can cause problems for local residents and the utility company.
-As rock climbers, being good neighbors is a critical part of maintaining access.
+Do not park directly at the trailhead or anywhere on Torne Brook Road (different from Torne Valley Road) – parking here can cause problems for emergency responders.

 Extents of the climbing area